HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   In cell A10, *Russsia* is misspelled with an extra *s*.
 -   In cell C6, Pakistan’s share of the world population appears in decimal form, not percentage.
--   In cell D4, the US date appears in MM/DD/YYYY format, not like the other entries.
+-   In cell D4, the US date appears in a format unlike the other entries.
+If you’re familiar with different international date formats, you’ll also wonder if `12/10/2020` is meant to be MM/DD/YYYY format that’s commonly used in the US, or the DD/MM/YYYY format that’s commonly used elsewhere.
+Smart Cleanup cannot answer this for you.

 The Google Sheets Smart Cleanup feature is a good place to start.
-But if your data is really messy, you may need to turn to more sophisticated tools described later in this chapter, such as [Open Refine](open-refine.html).
+But if your data is really messy, you may need to turn to more sophisticated tools described later in this chapter, such as [OpenRefine](open-refine.html).
 In the next section you’ll learn another clean-up method that works in any spreadsheet: find and replace with a blank entry.